 “Skip the inbox and use retargeting ads, text messages, or chat bots to remind people about upcoming webinars instead.”
 Sid Bharath, Growth Marketer & SaaS Consultant

 Need a step-by-step guide to promoting your webinar?
-Check out this article: Webinar Promotion Best Practices To Fill Your Next Event
+Check out this article: Master Webinar Promotion To Generate Leads and Drive Revenue

 4) When is the best time of day/week for a webinar?

 “Depends on your audience’s habits.
 When do they like to learn?
 During a commute, lunch break, or Sunday inspiration maybe?
 Also, geographic location.
 If you don’t cater to European customers, then GMT may be less of a consideration, for instance. “ Gia Laudi, Co-Founder, Forget The Funnel

 “Our audience is international, so we often will run a North American-friendly time and a European-friendly one.
 If it’s a big project, we’ll throw an Australian-friendly one in there as well.”
 Sonia Simone, Co-Founder, Copyblogger

 “This depends entirely on who the webinar’s for.
 If you’re running a webinar for people who’ll be attending during working hours as part of their work, 11 or 2 on Tuesdays, Wednesdays, and Thursdays are usually the most convenient times for attendees.